 \section{Conclusion and Future work}

-In this study, a genuine video surveillance system based on digital ledger technology is presented. the proposed scheme uses data compression and storage as means of proofs in order to provide green consensus which would help network participants to commit their resources for useful work.
-Finally, the details of the proposed scheme is presented by providing comparisons to state-of-the-art schemes.
-As future work, we would like to extend the implementation details of the system to include image files.
+In this study, a genuine video surveillance system based on DLTs is presented. the proposed scheme uses data compression and storage as means of proofs in order to provide green consensus to help network participants to commit their resources for useful work.
+Finally, the details of the proposed scheme is presented by providing comparisons to state-of-the-art schemes {along with some theoretical evidences}.
+As a future work, we would like to extend the implementation details of the system to include image files.
 The application areas can be extended to include image restoration, multimedia regeneration and data mining.
-Finally, large-scale simulations are envisioned to demonstrate the effectiveness of the proposed idea in real test beds.
+Finally, large-scale simulations are envisioned to demonstrate the performance and effectiveness of the proposed idea in real test beds.